coronel08/my-notes/notes/docs/aws.md

 ### Network ACL
 * Network Access Control List - subnet level firewall that checks packet coming or leaving a subnet. stateless(always checks)
 * Security Group - Statefull and set at instances and can group instances. by default denies all inbound and allows all outbound.
-Used to control which Ip address can connect
+Used to control which Ip address can connect.
+Virtual Firewall at the instance level

 ### DNS
 * Route 53 - Manages Dns records and offer health checks to monitor health and performance.